maximusprime742/maximusprime742.github.io/index.md

 ---
 layout: default
-title: Welcome to my personal site!
+title: Welcome!
 ---

+# Welcome to my personal website.
+Here you can find some information about me, projects I have worked on, and some of my interests and hobbies.

 ![Me](/img/me.jpg)